Beraliv/beraliv.dev/packages/blog/content/blog/2021-03-22-typed-get/index.md

 As I said, there's a repo on GitHub: [type-challenges](https://github.com/type-challenges/type-challenges/blob/master/questions/270-hard-typed-get/README.md).
 The current challenge is located in "hard" category.

-Here we can work only with objects (as the solution doesn't require accessing arrays) and also we always can access object keys as they are defined in test cases.
+Here we work only with objects (as the solution doesn't require accessing arrays) and also we always can access object keys as they are defined in test cases.

-So what should we start from?
+So what should we start then from?

 ### Getting keys

-So imagine we solve the same challenge in JavaScript:
+Imagine we solve the same challenge in JavaScript:

 ```js
 const get = (obj, path) => {